peruukki/nhl-score-api/README.md

 ##### Glossary:

+- `goals` array:
   - `goalCount`: the number of goals the player has scored this season
   - `period`: in which period the goal was scored; `4` means overtime
   - `scorer`: the goal scorer
   - `team`: the team that scored the goal
   - `time`: the goal scoring time, from the start of the period
+- `scores` object:
+  - `overtime`: set to `true` if the game ended in overtime, absent if it didn’t

 ## Requirements